nic-dgl103-f24-cvs2/project-evilfuzz/README.md

 ## the look and feel i will be going for

-i will be going for a homey, aproachable mood, using similar colours to the original website; dark green, light green, white, and black. some inpiration i've found: https://lentelusfarms.com/ it is a website for a similar buisness, and provides is very effective.
+i will be going for a homey, aproachable mood, using similar colours to the original website; dark green(#323F24), light green (#5C8039), white, and black.

+some inpiration i've found: https://lentelusfarms.com/ it is a website for a similar buisness, and provides is very effective.
 ![lentelus farms](images/Screenshot%202024-11-13%20083058.png)
 https://www.shamrockfarm.ca/ a similar website that conveys a nice personal feel.